 If you were unemployed for a period of time, be direct and to the point about what you’ve been up to (and hopefully, that’s a litany of impressive volunteer and other mind-enriching activities, like blogging or taking classes).

-Then, steer the conversation toward how you will do the job and contribute to the organization: “I decided to take a break at the time, but today I’m ready to contribute to this organization in the following ways.”
+Then, steer the conversation toward how you will do the job and contribute to the organisation: “I decided to take a break at the time, but today I’m ready to contribute to this organisation in the following ways.”

 22. Can you explain why you changed career paths?